Back to articles

 There are over 26 other language dictionaries available, but I'm only writing in English so I didn't need to add any others.

 An important step is to define specific words to exclude or flag.
-I told cSpell to ignore some 11ty-specific terminology and a few common developer brands and buzzwords.
+I told cSpell to ignore some 11ty-specific terminology and a few other words I use occasionally.

 words: [